 Additionally, apartment buildings, doggy daycares, hotels, or other facilities may also restrict Pitbulls.
 When you plan on taking your Pitbull anywhere new, always check rules and laws before you go.
 The last thing you want is to accidentally move somewhere that wants to put your dog to sleep simply because of its breed.

-All in all, Pitbulls are misunderstood dogs who make great family pets.
-With all the different types of Pitbulls, you should have no problem finding the right one for you.
-Hopefully, we’ve given you enough information to help decide which Pitbull breed is best.
+All in all, Pitbulls are often misunderstood dogs who make great family pets.
+With all the different Pitbulls, you should have no problem finding the right one for you.
+Hopefully, we’ve given you enough information to help decide which Pit Bull breed is best.